 Licensee must exercise all required precautions and safeguards in the storage, use and disposal of Hazardous Materials.
 Nothing in this Article 3.11, "Hazardous Material", relieves Licensee of responsibility for compliance with all applicable laws and statutes, or other provisions of this Agreement, particularly Licensee’s responsibility for damage and preservation of life and property.

-The Licensee will be responsible for soliciting and contracting with a licensed abatement Licensee to perform abatement of Hazardous Material present in accordance with all regulatory requirements.
+The Licensee will be responsible for soliciting and contracting with a licensed abatement contractor to perform abatement of Hazardous Material present in accordance with all regulatory requirements.

 Prohibited Hazardous Substance or Materials: Licensee is prohibited from, and will prohibit its Subcontractor(s), and their Subcontractor(s) from bringing onto the Site or using in the installation of the System, any Hazardous Material including, but not limited to, asbestos, asbestos containing material or product, polychlorinated bi-phenyls (PCB), lead contaminated material, or any substances that are regulated by any governmental entity.